Denoising and Multilinear Projected-Estimation of High-Dimensional Matrix-Variate Factor Time Series: Numerical Properties

 We first study the performance of estimating the dimension of the matrix-variate factors.
 Let $\wh \lambda_{1,1}\geq...\geq \wh \lambda_{1,p_1}$ be the eigenvalues of $\wh\bM_1$ in (\ref{m1hat}) and $\wh \lambda_{2,1}\geq...\geq \wh \lambda_{2,p_2}$ be the eigenvalues of $\wh\bM_2$ using the observed data. \cite{wang2018} proposed the following way to determine the factor order:

-We compare the proposed method with those in \cite{wang2018} and \cite{gaotsay2021c} to determine the order of the factor process.
-These estimators are denoted by $(\wh r_1^{WLC},\wh r_2^{WLC})$, $(\wh r_1^o,\wh r_2^o)$ and $(\wh r_1, \wh r_2)$, respectively.
+We compare the proposed method with those in \cite{wang2018}, \cite{gaotsay2021c}, and \cite{yu2022} to determine the order of the factor process.
+These estimators are denoted by $(\wh r_1, \wh r_2)$, $(\wh r_1^{WLC},\wh r_2^{WLC})$, $(\wh r_1^o,\wh r_2^o)$, and $(\wh r_1^{YHKZ}, \wh r_2^{YHKZ})$, respectively.
 For simplicity, we only report the results of the test statistic $S(m)$ with $m=10$, defined in Section 2, and the results for the other test are similar.
-The initial projection matrix $\bP_{0,1}$ is obtained by applying singular-value decomposition to $\bR_1$ and its left singular vectors are used as $\bP_{0,1}$.
-When $p_1p_2>n$, we only keep the upper $\epsilon\sqrt{n}$ row- and column-transformed series of $\wh\bGamma_1^{o}{'}\bY_t\wh\bGamma_2^{o}$ and $\wh\bGamma_1'\bY_t\wh\bGamma_2$ with $\epsilon=0.9$ in the testing.
+The initial projection matrix $\bP_{0,1}$ is simply obtained by applying singular-value decomposition to $\bR_1$ and its left singular vectors are used as $\bP_{0,1}$ in the experiment, and the results are similar if we generate a sequence of orthonormal matrices as described in Section~A.1 of the supplement and choose $\bP_{0,1}$ such that $\bP_{0,1}'\wh\bP_{1,0}^{o}$ has largest eigenvalues on an average basis.
+See the simulation results in Tables~A.11-A.13 of the supplement.
+When $p_1p_2>T$, we only keep the upper $\epsilon\sqrt{T}$ row- and column-transformed series of $\wh\bGamma_1^{o}{'}\bY_t\wh\bGamma_2^{o}$ and $\wh\bGamma_1'\bY_t\wh\bGamma_2$ with $\epsilon=0.9$ in the testing.
 Similar results are obtained for other choices of $\epsilon$, but we do not report them here.
-The testing results are given in Table~A1 of the supplement where we consider the scenarios when the strengths of the factors and the noises are both strong ($\delta_1=\delta_2=0$), the strength of the factors is stronger than that of the noises ($\delta_1=0.2,\delta_2=0.4$) and the strength of the factors is weaker than that of the noises ($\delta_1=0.6,\delta_2=0.2$).
-From the table, when both the factors and the noises are strong ($\delta_1=\delta_2=0$) or the factors are stronger than the noises ($\delta_1=0.2,\delta_2=0.4$), we see that for each setting of fixed $(p_1,p_2)$, the performance of the white noise test procedure in \cite{gaotsay2021c} and the proposed one in Section 2 improves as the sample size increases, and generally the proposed one fares slightly better than the one in \cite{gaotsay2021c}.
-The ratio-based method is satisfactory only when the factors are stronger than the noises.
-The only exception is for the case of $p_1=p_2=7$ when the factors and the noises are both strong.
-This is understandable since the method is developed for strong factors.
+The testing results are given in Tables~A.1-A.3 of the supplement where we consider the scenarios when the strengths of the factors and the noises are both strong ($\delta_1=\delta_2=0$), the strength of the factors is stronger than that of the noises ($\delta_1=0.2,\delta_2=0.4$) and the strength of the factors is weaker than that of the noises ($\delta_1=0.6,\delta_2=0.2$).
+From the tables, when both the factors and the noises are strong ($\delta_1=\delta_2=0$) or the factors are stronger than the noises ($\delta_1=0.2,\delta_2=0.4$), we see that for each setting of fixed $(p_1,p_2)$, the performance of the white noise test procedure in \cite{gaotsay2021c} and the proposed one in Section 2 is satisfactory in the context of large sample sizes, and generally the proposed one fares slightly better than the one in \cite{gaotsay2021c}.
+The ratio-based method is satisfactory only when the factors are stronger than the noises (e.g. $\delta_1=0.2$ and $\delta_2=0.4$).
+The only exception is the case of $p_1=10$ and $p_2=7$ when the factors and the noises are both strong.
+This is understandable since the ratio method was developed for strong factors.
 When the factors are weaker than the noises ($\delta_1=0.6,\delta_2=0.2$), we see that the proposed method works well for all configurations of the dimensions and the performance improves as the sample size increases.
-The method of \cite{gaotsay2021c} only works well for small dimensions (i.e. $p_1=p_2=7$), and the ratio-based method of \cite{wang2018} does not yield satisfactory results in general when the noises are strong.
+The method in \cite{yu2022} does not provide satisfactory performance in all scenarios when the noise effect is prominent.
 Overall, our proposed method produces satisfactory results for all scenarios.